Schecken/not-cf-teleport/README.md

 ## Proxy scraper and Cloudflare cache checker
 This project is a command‑line tool for scraping and validating proxies from multiple sources and then using those proxies (as well as TOR exit nodes) to check the cache status of a specified URL.
 It is especially useful for testing how Cloudflare is serving content across different regions and proxy types.

-### Features
-#### `scrape`
-Gather HTTP proxies from a variety of public sources (including ProxyScrape, Free Proxy List, ProxyNova, and more).
-The tool tests each proxy against Cloudflare's trace endpoint and groups the working proxies by country and data center (colo).
-You can then save or update a JSON file with the validated proxies.

-#### `check`
-Test the cache status of a given URL using the validated HTTP proxies and/or TOR exit nodes.
-For HTTP proxies, the tool uses your validated JSON file and displays the proxy’s country, data center, and cache age.
-For TOR testing, it fetches TOR exit nodes from the Onionoo API, spawns temporary TOR instances (forcing a particular exit node), and extracts regional information (including the colo code from headers like X-Served-By or CF-Ray).

-Concurrent Testing:
-Both HTTP and TOR checks are run concurrently to speed up the testing process.
-TOR tests are limited to a set number of simultaneous instances (configurable) to prevent overwhelming your system.

 ### Prerequisites
 - Python 3.6+
 - Required Python packages (install via pip):